Introduction

 Investigations

-Initial assessment of all suspected talar fractures requires plain film radiographs, both antero-posterior and lateral.
+In the context of a suspected talar fracture, initial investigations of all suspected talar fractures requires plain film radiographs, both antero-posterior and lateral views.

-Lateral films should ideally be taken in dorsiflexion and plantarflexion, in attempt to differentiate between type I and II injuries (see below), as plantar flexion will reduce any subluxation present.
+Lateral views should ideally be taken in dorsiflexion and plantarflexion, in attempt to differentiate between type I and II injuries (see below), as plantar flexion will reduce any subluxation present.

-For complex injuries, CT imaging may be required for further detailed assessment and aid in management planning.
+For complex injuries, CT imaging (Fig. 2) may be required for further detailed assessment and aid in management planning.

 Classification